AAkindele/distributed_perf_testing/README.md

 TODO:
 - send data directly from locust to elasticsearch.
+  - need to also include information about the host where the data is coming from
+  - need to look into time based indices instead of a single index
   - not worrying about impact on the locust workers at this time
-  - need to also include information about the host where the data is coming from
 - k8s cluster and resource definitions

 Goal: Distributed performance testing with Locust, Kubernetes, Elasticsearch.